Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 Recent sale prices vary widely.
 As with any investment, values may rise or fall.
 Porcelain values over the last 25 years have been in decline.
 It is a buyer's market with average sales ranging between 10-20% of the last published price for items with no damage or repairs.
 Additional factors which may also influence value include issues such as missing a wooden base, no longer in an original frame, etc.

 Mint Condition is a term used to describe a porcelain sculpture that remains in the same condition it was in when it was shipped from the Cybis studio in Trenton, NJ.
-This means the porcelain is perfect in ever way.
+This means the porcelain is perfect in every way.
 It is free from chips, cracks, scratches, broken or missing pieces and is free from sun bleaching which can over time cause certain colors and wooden bases to appear faded.
 Wooden bases should not be water damaged from cleaning and for painted bases the surface should have no cracks or flakes.
 A mint condition item has never had a restoration of any kind.

 Yes.
 Of course, value is determined based on the type and extent of the damage as well as the age and rarity of the sculpture.
 An item with a sun bleached wooden mahogany base may still sell "near market value" where a piece with chips, scratches or restorations would generally sell for 10-20% of the CURRENT MARKET VALUE.
 For instance, the Polish Bride, limited edition of 100, sold for $6,500 new.
 Many with damage have sold in the $100-$150 range.
 Other items, from the 1950's that are considered very hard to find, sold for less than $20 when new but have sold for premium prices with damage.
 These items may have chips or broken parts that are entirely missing, but will often sell in excess of $100.